-Component Description (1) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
-Also connects an optional headset microphone.
-This jack does not support optional microphone-only devices.
-WARNING!
-To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
-For additional safety information, refer to the Regulatory , Safety, and Environmental Notices .
-To access this document: Type support in the taskbar search box, and then select the HP Support Assistant app. - or - Click the question mark icon in the taskbar.
-Select My PC, select the Specifications tab, and then select User Guides.
-NOTE: When a device is connected to the jack, the computer speakers are disabled.
-(2) Windows button Opens the Start menu. •• NOTE: Pressing the Windows button again will close the Start menu.
-(3) ss⇔ USB 3.0 ports Connect an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
-(4) , of HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed High-Definition Multimedia Interface (HDMI) device.
+Description (1) Memory card reader (select products only) Reads optional memory cards that enable you to store, manage, share, or access information.
+To insert a card: Hold the card label-side up, with connectors facing the computer.
+Insert the card into the memory card reader, and then press in on the card until it is firmly seated.
+To remove a card: Press in on the card, and then remove it from the memory card reader.
+(2) 9 Drive light (select products only) Blinking white: The hard drive is being accessed. \boldsymbol{z} Amber: HP 3D DriveGuard has temporarily parked the hard drive (select products only).
+NOTE: For information about HP 3D DriveGuard, see Using HP 3D DriveGuard (select products only) on page 36.
+(3) ss⇔ USB 3.0 port Connects an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
+(4) нот HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed High Definition Multimedia Interface (HDMI) device.
 (5) RJ-45 (network) jack/status lights Connects a network cable. • White: The network is connected.
 Amber: Activity is occurring on the network.
-(6) 1 AC adapter and battery light White: The AC adapter is connected and the battery is fully charged.
+(6) Power connector Connects an AC adapter.
+(7) AC adapter and battery light White: The AC adapter is connected and the battery is fully charged.
 Blinking white: The AC adapter is disconnected and the battery has reached a low battery level.
 Amber: The AC adapter is connected and the battery is charging.

-Component Description

 Off: The battery is not charging.

-(7) Power connector Connects an AC adapter.